 [ALTERNATIVE A

 [(c) The expenses of each delegation shall be borne by the Contracting Party that has appointed the delegation.
-The Assembly may ask the Organization to grant financial assistance to facilitate the participation of delegations of Contracting Parties that are regarded as developing countries in conformity with the established practice of the General Assembly of the United Nations or LDCs or that are countries in transition to a market economy.]
+The Assembly may ask the Organization to grant financial assistance to facilitate the participation of delegations of Contracting Parties that are regarded as developing countries in conformity with the established practice of the General Assembly of the United Nations or that are countries in transition to a market economy.]

 Article 24.2(v)

-(v) monitor, at every ordinary session, the technical assistance provided [under this Treaty] [for implementation of this Treaty];
+(v) monitor the technical assistance provided [under this Treaty] [for implementation of this Treaty];

 [End of Annex and of document]